1601-mma2013/SLEEPING-POD/README.md

 # I. Analysis
 ## 1. Research
 ### a.
 Scope
+   Objectives
-Objectives -To recharge The Student and Staff MMU's minds after a restful nap.
+   •	To recharge The Student and Staff MMU's minds after a restful nap.
-           -To increase the productivity of students and staff.
+   •	To increase the productivity of students and staff.

 ### b.
 Audit
 Existing work and product